sophiaachungg/phonocode/README.md

 - Built on the Wav2Vec 2.0 / HuBERT family but optimized as a **general-purpose speech representation** model for a wide range of tasks (SUPERB benchmark).
 - Adds structured denoising and additional pretraining data (MIX-94k) to better capture speaker, background and other acoustic information.
-- Achieves **SOTA or near-SOTA results** across tasks like speech separation, speaker verification, diarization, and ASR.
+- Achieves **State of the Art (SOTA) or near-SOTA results** across tasks like speech separation, speaker verification, diarization, and ASR.

-We again use WavLM both **off-the-shelf** as a **frozen encoder** plus a small classifier head, and compare performance to Wav2Vec 2.0 on the same splits.
+We again use WavLM both **off-the-shelf** and as a **frozen encoder** plus a small classifier head, and compare performance to Wav2Vec 2.0 on the same splits.

 ## 3. Experimental design

-### 3.1 Phase 1 – Out-the-shelf models + regex / fuzzy matching
+### 3.1 Phase 1 – Out-the-shelf models + regex matching

 Main idea: **“What if we just use off-the-shelf ASR and some string matching?”**